How To Buy a Triplex & Is It a Good Investment?

 Owner Financing

 Owner financing is a suitable option for buyers who don’t have a good credit score.
-Instead of getting the usual mortgage loans, the owner of the property finances the deal; so you can buy a house without having to wade through the hassle of getting pre-approved for a loan.
+Instead of getting the usual mortgage loans, the property owner finances the deal, so you can buy a house without having to wade through the hassle of getting pre-approved for a loan.
+The seller often lists a higher property price or charges higher interest rates because of the risk involved.

-2. Search for Triplexes
+2. Searching for triplexes

 3. Assess the building’s location and condition